Tushar7522/supply-chain-analytics-azure-powerbi/README.md

 - Top Products by Profit — Field & Stream ($756.2K) | Perfect Fitness ($493.8K)
 - Profit by Department — Fan Shop ($1,834.2K) | Apparel ($881.9K) | Golf ($497.5K)

+**💼 Business Impact:**
+> - Field & Stream Sportsman alone generates $6.9M in revenue and $756.2K in profit — inventory stockouts for this single SKU would have an outsized negative impact; safety stock planning is essential
+> - Fan Shop department leads profitability ($1.83M) despite not being the top revenue category — higher margins here suggest pricing power that could be leveraged further
+> - With only 118 SKUs generating $36.78M, average revenue per SKU is ~$311K — the catalog is lean and high-performing, but over-reliance on a handful of products is a concentration risk
+> - Camping & Hiking ($4.1M) and Cleats ($4.4M) are strong secondary categories — targeted marketing spend in these areas could unlock additional growth

 ![Product Analytics](06_PowerBI/Product_Analytics.png)

 ---